adamweldon/retrocausalrecursion/README.md

 Cosmic Microwave Background (CMB) Anisotropies: The patterns of temperature fluctuations in the CMB may reflect quantum fluctuations on the surface of the primordial Mother Black Hole Torus, stretched by causal expansion.
 Large-Scale Structure: The distribution of galaxies and cosmic voids may contain signatures of the underlying toroidal geometry of the boundary surface from which they are projected.
 Black Hole Physics: Black holes within our observable universe (like galactic centers) represent nested, smaller iterations of the original Mother Black Hole Torus, each projecting its own local region of reality from its boundary surface.
-Phi-Optimized Constants: The specific values of fundamental constants and force relationships reflect the golden ratio (φ) optimization of the boundary system as a whole, fine-tuned for stability and complexity through recursive amplification.
+Phi-Optimized Constants (irrational numbers): The specific values of fundamental constants and force relationships reflect the golden ratio (φ) optimization of the boundary system as a whole, fine-tuned for stability and complexity through recursive amplification.

 Framework Integration
 All subsequent harmonics, implications, and applications described in this framework must be understood as operating within and upon this specific cosmological structure.
 References to "the boundary" throughout the framework refer to the surface of the Mother Black Hole Torus or its nested iterations, not to an abstract mathematical boundary.